lilygoose89/coco/_drafts/why-do-digital-nomads-choose-chiang-mai.md

 ## Low Cost of Living

-## Easy Visa Options for Longstays
+## Easy Visa Options

 Ok, ok, hold your horses\!
 We can practically hear you long-timers screaming your dissent from across the web.
-If you've been here a while, you know that it has, in actuality, become significantly harder to spend long stretches of time in Thailand as the immigration department has tightened up visa controls.
+If you've been here a while, you know that it has, in actuality, become harder to spend long stretches of time in Thailand as the immigration department has tightened up visa controls and, ya know, actually enforced rules and such.

 What's also true though, is that a significant number of passports, especially those from Europe and North America, are able to enter Thailand visa-free.
-It's quite common for people to arrive, get stamped in, and then simply apply for an extension to add another 30 days to their initial 30 or 60, all without ever having to make an embassy appointment or pay a fee.
+It's quite common for people to arrive, get stamped in, and then simply apply for an extension to add another 30 days to the first 30 you're given, all without ever having to make an embassy appointment or pay a fee.
+Apply for a tourist visa ahead of time and you can start with 60 days.

 If you're coming for the first time or you're a classic digital nomad who's constantly on the go, this is great.
-For those of you who are more into slow-travel or if trying to make Chiang Mai your hub, however, Thailand's current visa situation does leave a lot to be desired.
+For those of you who are more into slow-travel or working to make Chiang Mai your hub, however, Thailand's current visa situation does leave a lot to be desired.

 For a loooooong time, it was easy to swan into the country and when your stay was up, just border hop to Mae Sai, Vientiane, Penang, Bali, Hanoi or any number of nearby spots and then mosey back in for a fresh stamp.
 Alas, these golden years are over.
 This easy movement is absolutely one of the factors that helped make Chiang Mai a hub for digital nomads, but a little more effort is required these days.